What to look out for as Champions League returns

 It could well change the dynamic of knockout games.
 Tottenham's famous wins over Ajax and City would both have gone to extra time under these new rules.

-So too would of United's comeback win over PSG that helped Ole Gunnar Solskjaer get the manager's job, and Roma's fightback against Barcelona.
+So too would have United's comeback win over PSG that helped Ole Gunnar Solskjaer get the manager's job, and Roma's fightback against Barcelona.

 Can Messi help PSG to first Champions League title?